TroyLaPolice/European-Neolithic-Expansion/README.md

 }
 ```

-Individual HGs can learn from farmers and their z coordinate changes but their ancestry stays the same.

-Learning is based on the probability that the individual will learn farming based on the behavorial characteristics of its neighbors and its teacher preference.

-HGs learn at a higher probability when surrounded by more farmers

 #### Competition

-First we evaluate the interaction type and define vectors of the two groups
+First we evaluate the interaction type and define vectors of the two groups:

 ```
 late()